The Daily Life of the Immortal King: Season 1

 As a cultivation genius who has achieved a new realm every two years since he was a year old, Wang Ling is a near-invincible existence with prowess far beyond his control.
-But now that he’s sixteen, he faces his greatest battle yet – Senior High School.
-With one challenge after another popping up, his plans for a low-key high school life seem further and further away…
+But now that he's sixteen, he faces his greatest battle yet – Senior High School.
+With one challenge after another popping up, his plans for a low-key high school life seem further and further away.

-Episode 1:A boy with extraordinary magical powers tries to pass for average at his new high school, where the students learn to cultivate their spiritual force.

 Season 2

-When the shadow assassin had been dealt with and Ling Wang's plan to live a normal life might work, a new global threat appears and he is the only one able to save the world.
+When the shadow assassin had been dealt with and Wang Ling's plan to live a normal life might work, a new global threat appears and he is the only one able to save the world.

 Season 3

 After the second demon invasion has been dealt with.
-A new family appears-Kyuumiya family, an exorcist group.
+A new family appears, Kyuumiya family, a group of Yakuza.
 This season revolves around the exorcist family's attempt to obtain demons and use them to control the world.

+Season 4

+To be able to see the true Heaven, practitioners utilize all available resources to achieve the Three thousand ways of heaven.
+In search of one of the Three Thousand ways of heaven, "High Level Swordsmanship", modern swordsman Yi Jianchuan and his younger brother, Evil Sword God Chen Nanxuan, went in different directions.
+Wang Ling was concerned with which heavenly path to follow today to have a tranquil daily life, while the rest of the world was concerned with how to maintain the heavenly path.